Careers

 PHYSICAL DEMANDS:

 The work involves considerable standing and moving about on surfaces that are often wet and slippery.
 The incumbent must be able to work with their arms immersed in cold water for long periods of time.
 The ability to ascend and descend steep ladders/steps is required.
-The ability to lift and carry up to 60 pounds using proper techniques is required.
-The work involves repetitive movements such as bending, crouching and scrubbing.
+The incumbent is required to work in dive gear weighing up to 80 pounds and in cold water with sometimes poor visibility.
+The ability to lift and carry up to 60 pounds is required.
+The incumbent, when trained appropriately, may use or be near strong magnets.

 MENTAL, HEARING, AND VISUAL DEMANDS: